 No Walker Ryan video is complete without your patented switch 360 flip.
 Can you talk about that last clip?

 Thanks man, good looks [laughs].
 You know sometimes I’ll spend hours trying to film a silly little clip for Instagram that won’t even make the video, but somehow I can switch tre a pretty big set of stairs like fourth or fifth try [laughs].
 That’s one of the funny things about going on trips and skating in general, you can spend hours exhausting yourself to land a clip for social media, but the trick that’s actually meaningful to you that you’ve been thinking about– like all I could think about in Thailand was skating that four block – and sometimes it’ll just work out.
 You don’t even get a real skate-session because you got it so fast.
 Your just like wow, things work out sometimes.

-Your board could of went in the water?
+Your board could have went in the water?

 Yeah I know!
 It’s disgusting water too.
 I mean, it reeks of sewer and locals told us there’s crocodiles in the water, so if your board goes in there–you’re leaving it there.
 That spot is like an hour outside of Bangkok too, so you’re not just grabbing another board.
 Session is pretty much over.

 Are these amazing 35mm photographs what we can expect in an Old Friends Zine?